vd-rd/hw_cape_gsm/README.md

 ## Description
 Open hardware module for providing communications support via GPRS to embedded projects.
 The module can use any 2G network operating in the 850/900MHz or 1800/1900MHz spectrum.
 The modem features an audio link for voice calls and a TCP/IP stack for data transfer.

+## Documentation

+ Documentation for the module is available in the [docs folder](docs).

+ Various resources used to design the module are available in the [resources folder](resources).

 ### Features
  * MicroSIM connector
  * 3.5mm jack with microphone